-Reckless drivers are around us at all times.
+Reckless drivers are around us at all times, making motor vehicle accidents more common.
 It’s likely that every time you drive, you see at least one other person using their cell phone behind the wheel, making a too-wide turn, or driving too fast.
-Sometimes, the actions of these reckless drivers fortunately do not impact other people.
+Sometimes, the actions of these reckless drivers, fortunately, do not impact other people.
 But when they do, the results can be catastrophic.

 Car accidents can be caused by many different factors.
 Although driver negligence is one of the most common causes, collisions may result from external factors such as poor road conditions, weather, defective vehicles, and other elements.